PhpGt/StyleGuide/directories-files-namespaces/path-mapping.md

 ## Namespaces must map to file paths, as per PSR-4.

-A PHP class pathname must correspond to its fully qualified class name with respect to PSR-4 namespace root(s) defined in the project.
+When using namespace-mapped classes, a PHP file's pathname must correspond to its fully qualified class name with respect to PSR-4 namespace root(s) defined in the project.

 `composer.json`